Preventing Galvanic Corrosion

 Galvanic corrosion (sometimes erroneously called electrolysis) can damage or destroy underwater metal parts of boats, dock hardware and other equipment.
-When two different metals are touching each other or are electrically connected by a conductor, and are immersed in an electrolyte (an electrically conductive fluid, like salt water) an electro-chemical reaction can occur.
+When dissimilar metals touch each other or are electrically connected by a conductor and are immersed in an electrolyte (an electrically conductive fluid, like saltwater) an electro-chemical reaction can occur.
 One of the metals (the “least noble” metal, called the anode) will corrode faster than it normally would, and the other (the “most noble” metal, or the cathode) will dissolve more slowly.

 Breaking the electrical circuit between exposed metals by connecting them to a sacrificial anode will prevent galvanic corrosion.
-A sacrificial anode is an inexpensive piece of metal that is less noble than any other metal found on the boat, and it is electrically connected, bolted or wired into electrical contact with the other metal components.
-Bolting a sacrificial anode made from zinc, aluminum or magnesium (located near the top of the Galvanic Sequence) to the stainless prop shaft will protect it from corrosion.
-The anode and the stainless shaft will form a galvanic couple, and the anode will dissolve, keeping your prop shaft spinning happily.
+A sacrificial anode is an inexpensive piece of metal that is less noble than any other metal found on the boat.
+Bolting a sacrificial anode made from zinc, aluminum or magnesium (located near the top of the Galvanic Sequence) to the stainless prop shaft will protect a bronze prop from galvanic corrosion.
 Sacrificial anodes can extend the life of your boat’s hull, engine, rudder, propeller shaft, engine cooling system, refrigeration condenser and other metal components by protecting them from the deterioration caused by galvanic corrosion.

 The effectiveness of an anode depends on a good electrical connection, and is directly proportional to its surface area.
 As it corrodes away its surface area and effectiveness diminishes.
 Some manufacturers suggest replacing anodes when they are two thirds gone, but we recommend replacing them when half-eroded or half-dissolved.
 If an anode is allowed to dissolve completely, the next least noble piece of metal in the circuit will start to dissolve.
 And that might be a part of your engine.
 Remember that polluted water, warm water temperatures and stray current corrosion can cause your anodes to wear away at an accelerated rate, and it’s smart to check them regularly.